Xample33/cvehunter_docs/docs/source/usage.rst

            print(cve_id)

    # Optional Parameters:
-   # - limit (int): Maximum number of results to return.
+   # - limit (int, optional): Maximum number of results to return.
 Default is None (no limit).
-   # - only_vulnerable (bool): Limit results to only include the vulnerable ones.
+   # - only_vulnerable (bool, optional): Limit results to only include the vulnerable ones.
 Default is None.
-   # - start_date (str): Start date for filtering CVEs based on publication date.
+   # - start_date (str, optional): Start date for filtering CVEs based on publication date.
 Default is None.
-   # - end_date (str): End date for filtering CVEs based on publication date.
+   # - end_date (str, optional): End date for filtering CVEs based on publication date.
 Default is None.

 Searching by CVSS Vector
 ------------------------